-6.2.1 The Director of Finance Chief Finance Officer is responsible for approving and regularly reviewing the level of all fees and charges.
-Independent professional advice on matters of valuation shall be taken as necessary.

-6.2.2 All officers must inform the Director of Finance Chief Finance Officer promptly of money due arising from transactions which they initiate/deal with, including all contracts, leases, tenancy agreements, private patient undertakings and other transactions.
+- 6.2.1 The Chief Finance Officer is responsible for approving and regularly reviewing the level of all fees and charges.
+Independent professional advice on matters of valuation shall be taken as necessary. - 6.2.2 All officers must inform the Chief Finance Officer promptly of money due arising from transactions which they initiate/deal with, including all contracts, leases, tenancy agreements, private patient undertakings and other transactions.